Intervention/docs/image/v3/getting-started/formats.md

 | JPEG 2000 | ❌ | ✅ | ✅ |
 | HEIC | ❌ | ✅ | ✅ |

+**Please note that not all image formats are always included in the PHP image extensions.
+It is therefore possible, that the GD library is installed but is built without Jpeg support or Imagick is available without Webp support for example.**

 All these image formats can be read from various sources.
 These are in detail:

 - Path in filesystem